star-history/star-history/public/blog/star-history-yearly-pick-2022-data-infra-devtools.md

-# Star History Yearly Pick 2022 | Data, Infra & DevTools
+# Star History Open Source Best of 2022 | Data, Infra & DevTools

 Following up on our previous roundup of [Top Front-end open-source projects in 2022](/blog/star-history-yearly-pick-2022-frontend), Star History will round up the open-source projects that stood out in the **Data, Infra, and DevTools** section in 2022.